iremnasir/bootcamp_progress/README.md

 * The project presentation as a Jupyter notebook can be found [here](https://github.com/iremnasir/bootcamp_progress/blob/master/Week_01/Day_4/Project_Work-Wandering.ipynb) for the first GIF as an example.

 * After the bootcamp, I chose this project as my pet project to advance further my Bokeh skills.
-It is about visualization of **child mortality rate correlation with population and income (as size of blobs) for all countries, **.
+It is about visualization of **child mortality rate correlation with population and income (as size of blobs) for all countries**.
 The project can be found [here](https://github.com/iremnasir/bootcamp_progress/blob/master/Week_01/income_child_mortality/Child_Mortality_Income_Population_Bokeh.ipynb)